p-ortmann/dyntapy/readme.md

 These tutorials are running with the latest released version of dyntapy.

 All the user-facing functions also have [documentation](https://dyntapy.readthedocs.io/en/latest/?badge=latest) available.

+If you use this package in your work please cite the associated paper:

+Ortmann et al., (2022). [dyntapy: dynamic and static traffic assignment in Python.](https://doi.org/10.21105/joss.04593) Journal of Open Source Software, 7(77), 4593

 # How to install